trung-pham-dinh/printf-retarget-stm32/README.md

 # printf-retarget-stm32
-Using HAL library
-retarget the printf() of stdio.h to send data to a custom UART
+Retarget the printf() of stdio.h to send data to a custom UART(HAL library)